Quicr/quicr-protocol-spec/moq-proto.md

 the name of the active publishers.

 ### API Considerations

+CJ - could we get rid of this seciton ?

 QuicR client participating in a realtime conference has few options at the API level to choose when published data :